djanowski/joe/README.markdown

 Joe
 ===

-Releasing gems to RubyForge has always been a pain.
-There's Hoe you say?
-Yes, but Hoe is a pain disguised as a virus.

-Meet Joe, the ultimate gem publisher.
+Release your gems to RubyForge, no pain involved.

 Usage